 Chicken Enchiladas with Fire Roasted Poblano Peppers are made with creamy slow cooked pull-apart chicken, fire roasted poblano peppers rolled up in a lightly grilled soft tortilla, topped in a delicious creamy poblano and spinach sauce and baked to perfection.

 Oh yeah this is one dish that is going to make your family and friends smile from ear to ear.
 You are going to seriously love how balanced this dish is.
 It is just mildly spicy and creamy and oh so good.

 Chicken Enchiladas with Fire Roasted Poblano Peppers are made with low-carb soft tortillas but you could certainly use gluten-free tortillas, corn tortillas or even the super soft flour tortillas.
 We love grilling these tortillas right on top of the electric grill, hence the circle marks.
 LOL

 We made our chicken using the same concept as our Stove Top Chicken Fajitas Sliders but you could also pop the chicken and ingredients in the crock pot and let them simmer on low while you are at work or even just pick up a roasted chicken from the deli and cut your work in half.
 (I promise, I won't tell a soul)

 We fire roasted the poblano peppers directly on top of the burner until blackened and blistered on all sides and then popped them in a bowl and covered with cling wrap.
 We let the fire roasted poblanos sit for about 10 minutes and then peeled them.

 Yes iron rich, high oxidant spinach in the creamy chicken and poblano mixture but even sneakier we also put several it in the delicious fire roasted poblano cream topping.
 When a dish is this flavorful, you could hide all kinds of healthy things inside and way more vegetables.
-Just look how vibrant and deep green the poblano cream sauce is!!!
-Just tell your family you used ALOT of Poblanos peppers.
-Shhh. it will be just our little secret.
+You can also hide loads of healthy vegetables in our Carnitas Burritos.

 I know this recipes has a few more ingredients and a few more steps but I tell you they are all simple ones and to see your family smile when they take their first bite Chicken Enchilada with Fire Roasted Poblano Peppers is so worth it.
 Here is a little step by step collage photo for the recipe...